MatthieuGilson/pyMOU/README.md

 This Python library relies on the MOU process to simulate network activity and estimate connectivity from observed activity (Gilson et al. PLoS Comput Biol 2016).

-It is a collaborative effort between Andrea Insabato, Gorka Zamora-Lòpez and Matthieu Gilson.
+It is a collaborative effort between Andrea Insabato, Gorka Zamora-López and Matthieu Gilson.

 ## Quick install using pip